georgetoothman/Modernizr/readme.md

 });
 ```

-We guarantee that we'll only invoke your function once (per time that you call `on`).
+It is a guaruntee that we'll only invoke your function once (per time that you call `on`).
 We are currently not exposing
 a method for exposing the `trigger` functionality.
 Instead, if you'd like to have control over async tests, use the
 `src/addTest` feature, and any test that you set will automatically expose and trigger the `on` functionality.